robotframework/robotframework/doc/userguide/src/GettingStarted/Installation.rst

 Python installation
 ~~~~~~~~~~~~~~~~~~~

-On most UNIX-like systems such as Linux and OS X, you have Python_
+On most UNIX-like systems such as Linux and OS X, you have Python_ installed
-installed by default.
-If you are on Windows or otherwise need to
+by default.
+If you are on Windows or otherwise need to install Python yourself,
-install Python yourself, a good best place to start is http://python.org.
+a good place to start is http://python.org.
+There you can download a suitable
-There you can download a suitable installer and get more information about
+installer and get more information about the installation process and Python
-the installation process and Python in general.
+in general.

 Robot Framework currently supports Python versions 2.5, 2.6 and 2.7.
 The plan
-is to support also Python 3 versions in the future and to drop Python 2.5
+is to support also Python 3 versions in the future and at the same time Python
-support.
-Robot Framework 2.5 and earlier support Python versions 2.3-2.4.
+2.5 support will be dropped.
+Robot Framework 2.0 and 2.1 support Python

-.. note::  Running Robot Framework on Python using :prog:`pybot` `runner
-           script`_ requires :prog:`python` to be executable on the command
-           prompt.
-This means that you need to make sure it is in PATH_.
+versions 2.3-2.4.

-.. note::  On Windows it is recommended to install Python to all users
+On Windows it is recommended to install Python to all users and to run the
-           and to run the installation as an administrator.
+installer as an administrator.
+Additionally, environment variable

-.. note::  Environment variable :var:`PYTHONCASEOK` should be not set on Windows
-           machines.
-Robot Framework will not work correctly with it.
+:var:`PYTHONCASEOK` must not be set.

+After installing Python, you probably still want to `configure PATH`_ to make
+the :prog:`pybot` `runner script`_ executable on the command prompt.

 Jython installation
 ~~~~~~~~~~~~~~~~~~~

-Using test libraries implemented with Java or using Java tools internally requires running Robot Framework on Jython_, which in turn requires Java Runtime Environment (JRE).
+Using test libraries implemented with Java_ or using Java tools internally requires running Robot Framework on Jython_, which in turn requires Java Runtime Environment (JRE) or Java Development Kit (JDK).
+Installing either of these Java versions is out of the scope of these instructions, but you can find more information from http://java.com if needed.

 Installing Jython is a fairly easy procedure, and the first step is getting an installer from http://jython.org.
 The installer is an executable jar package, which you can run from the command line like :cli:`java -jar jython_installer-<version>.jar`.
 Depending on the  system configuration, it may also be possible to just double-click the installer.

-Starting from Robot Framework 2.5, the minimum supported Jython version is 2.5 which requires Java 5 (a.k.a.
+The minimum supported Jython version is 2.5 which requires Java 5 (a.k.a.
 Java 1.5) or newer.
-Earlier Robot Framework versions support also Jython 2.2.

-.. note::  Running Robot Framework on Jython using :prog:`jybot` `runner
-           script`_ requires :prog:`jython` to be executable on the command prompt.
-This means that you need to make sure it is in PATH_.
+The forthcoming Jython 2.7 will require minimum Java 7, and that will also be the minimum for Robot Framework when support for Jython 2.5 is dropped in the future.
+Robot Framework 2.0 and 2.1 support Jython 2.2.

+After installing Jython, you probably still want to `configure PATH`_ to make the :prog:`jybot` `runner script`_ executable on the command prompt.

 IronPython installation
 ~~~~~~~~~~~~~~~~~~~~~~~

-IronPython_ allows running Robot Framework on the .NET platform.
-Only
+IronPython_ allows running Robot Framework on the `.NET platform
+<http://www.microsoft.com/net>`__ and interacting with C# and other .NET
-IronPython 2.7 is supported.
+languages and APIs.
+Only IronPython 2.7 is supported.

 When using IronPython, an additional dependency is installing
 `elementtree <http://effbot.org/downloads/#elementtree>`_